elegant-scipy/elegant-scipy/markdown/ch8.markdown

 This works, and it follows a reassuringly familiar input-output model of computation.
 But it's a pretty inefficient way to go about it!
 We load the full matrix into memory (1), then make a copy with 1 added to each value (2), then make another copy to compute the log (3), before finally passing it on to `np.mean`.
-That's three instances of the data array, to perform an operation that doesn't require keeping even *one* instance.
+That's three instances of the data array, to perform an operation that doesn't require keeping even *one* instance in memory.
 It's clear that for any kind of "big data" operation, this approach won't work.

 Python's creators knew this, and created the "yield" keyword, which enables a function to process just one "sip" of the data, pass the result on to the next process, and *let the chain of processing complete* for that one piece of data before moving on to the next one.